Multi-Source Causal Inference Using Control Variates: Real-Data Case Studies

 \textbf{Case study 2: spam email detection with selection bias from implicit feedback:} For a second case study, we use a dataset constructed for the Atlantic Causal Inference Conference (ACIC) 2019 Data Challenge based on the Spambase dataset for spam email detection from UCI \citep{acic2019,DuaUCI}.
 The dataset consists of emails with outcome of interest $Y$ being whether or a user marked the email as spam.
 The treatment $Z$ is whether or not the email contains more than a given threshold of capital letters (the threshold is computed by a mean over the full dataset).
 There are 22 continuous covariates $X$ which are word frequencies given as percentages.
 The ACIC competition does not use the original data from UCI directly, but instead generates modified versions using pre-specified data generating processes with known true ATE.
-We specifically use their ``modification 1'' out of four different modifications of the spam email dataset.
-We detail the specific data generating process in Appendix \ref{app:exp_details}, for which code is also available on the ACIC 2019 website.
-We generate $\mathcal{O}_2$ directly using ACIC's data generating process.
+We generate $\mathcal{O}_2$ using ACIC's data generating process, for which we provide more details in Appendix \ref{app:exp_details}.

 For $\mathcal{O}_1$, we generate data from the same data generating process and apply selection bias $P(S = 1|Y = 1) = 0.9$ and $P(S=1| Y=0) = 0.1$ to produce $n_1 = 30,000$ examples.
 This simulates a practical scenario where a user marking an email as spam constitutes explicit feedback, but a user \textit{not} taking action to mark an email as spam constitutes \textit{implicit} feedback.
 This implicit feedback is unreliable, since if a user does not mark an email as spam, there is no guarantee that the user actually even read the email in full.
 This implicit feedback problem and resulting selection bias has been repeatedly identified as a fundamental challenge in learning-to-rank systems and recommender systems \citep{xuanhui2016learningtorank,schnabel2016recommendations,wang2020causal}.
 Disregarding the unreliable implicit feedback, the resulting dataset containing only explicit feedback is subject to selection bias on the outcome $Y=1$ of being marked as spam, rendering the ATE non-identifiable.
 In our experiment, $\mathcal{O}_2$ is assumed to be a small curated dataset without the implicit feedback problem, which may be constructed by, e.g., asking users to explicitly mark emails as ``not spam.''
 We ran two experiments to illustrate the effects of the size of this curated dataset, one with $n_2 = 3,000$ and one with a larger $n_2 = 10,000$.